jeremy-donson/reachUrls/docs/doc-tools/README-pages-sections.md

 How to learn•teach•earn as effectively as possible using open source documentation technologies.

-Objective: Minimize time investments required to implement open source software learn-teach-earn cycles.
+Objective: Minimize time required to implement open source software learn-teach-earn sales cycles.

 ## Table Of Contents
 * [Github Readme Doc Standards](#github-readme-doc-standards)